-- You file a return showing tax due, or we assessed an existing deficiency; and - The assessment isn't paid within 60 days after the notice of assessment is issued; and - You haven't filed a timely appeal.
+- You file a return showing tax due, or we assessed an existing deficiency; and - The assessment isn't paid within 60 days after the notice of assessment is issued; and

+• You haven't filed a timely appeal.

-Line 28.
+Line 29.
 Interest on underpayment of estimated tax (UND).
-You must make quarterly estimated tax payments if you expect to owe \$500 or more with your return.
+You must make quarterly estimated tax payments if you expect to owe \$500 or more in tax.
 This includes Oregon's minimum tax.
 Oregon charges UND if: